 According to the 2013 American College of Cardiology/American Heart Association guidelines, the focus of primary prevention is on atherosclerotic cardiovascular disease (ASCVD), including coronary heart disease, stroke, and peripheral arterial disease.
 Comparison guidelines are provided in the organization's 2016 United States cholesterol treatment update.
-Treatment recommendations for primary prevention of ASCVD are provided for those with LDL cholesterol greater than or equal to 190 mg/dL and those with and without diabetes mellitus.
+Treatment recommendations for primary prevention of ASCVD are provided for those with LDL cholesterol greater than or equal to 190 mg/dL and those with or without diabetes mellitus.
 Recommendations also are provided for secondary prevention for those with established ASCVD and for those who are greater than 75 years of age.
 For each category, treatment with 3-hydroxy-3-methylglutaryl-coenzyme A reductase inhibitors (statins) is recommended.

 In adults, fluvastatin is indicated for hypercholesterolemia and mixed dyslipidemia.
 It is used to decrease the amount of total blood cholesterol.
 The primary purpose of the therapy is to reduce low-density lipoprotein cholesterol and triglycerides and to increase levels of high-density lipoproteins.
 When used together with a low-fat diet, a weight-loss program, and exercise, fluvastatin may reduce the risk of heart attack and stroke in people who have heart disease or who are at risk of developing heart disease.